-Upon written request of any shareholder of record on December 31, 2011, the Company will provide, without charge, a copy of its 2011 Annual Report including financial statements and schedules.

-The Company filed a Form 15 with the Securities and Exchange Commission to discontinue the filing of quarterly (10-Q) and annual (10-K) reports based on the Company's number of stockholders.
+Upon written request of any shareholder of record on December 31, 2012, the Company will provide, without charge, a copy of its 2012 Annual Report including financial statements and schedules.
+Previously, the Company filed a Form 15 with the Securities and Exchange Commission to discontinue the filing of quarterly (10-Q) and annual (10-K) reports based on the Company's number of stockholders.